Nursing Integrative Practicum Program - What to expect

 What is Not Expected of You as The Clinical Teaching Associate:

-- Faculty visits usually takes no more than 10-15 minutes, non-peak activity times are attempted.
+Faculty visits usually takes no more than 10-15 minutes, non-peak activity times are attempted.
 Discussion includes student progression, any areas of concern, suggestions for student activities, etc. The purpose of the faculty visit is to assist the CTA.
-She can be helpful in assisting you in the writing of evaluations, and in developing strategies to enhance student learning.
-Faculty do not routinely meet with the student in the clinical area unless that is a need identified by you.
+Nursing faculty can be helpful in assisting you in developing strategies to enhance student learning.

-- Faculty complete the final summary paperwork at the end of the quarter, and award a final grade (clinical is Pass/NoPass) with your input.
+Faculty complete the final evaluation paperwork at the end of the quarter, and award a final grade (clinical is Pass/NoPass) with your input.